 We are headquartered in Petah-Tikva, Israel, where we occupy approximately 17,425 square feet of office space pursuant to a lease that expires on September 30, 2023.
-We currently lease additional office space in Petah-Tikva, Israel, London and New York, and we are party to agreements whereby we have access to and the right to use certain office space in Atlanta and Paris.
+On August 1, 2021, we entered into a new lease for office space in Petah-Tikva, Israel, for a total of 73,948 square feet, which office space will replace our existing office in Petah-Tikva.
+We currently lease additional office space in Israel, the UK and the US, and we are party to agreements whereby we have access to and the right to use certain office space in the US, France and Japan.
 We do not own any real property.
 We intend to procure additional space as we continue to add employees, expand geographically and expand our work spaces.
 We believe that our facilities are adequate to meet our needs for the immediate future, and that, should it be needed, suitable additional space will be available to accommodate any such expansion of our operations.